pawel-czyz/channel-capacity-estimator/Readme.rst

 TensorFlow (with python bindings) installed on your system.
 See file requirements.txt for a complete list of dependencies.

-Module **cce** features the research article "Limits to channel information capacity for a MAPK pathway in response to pulsatile EGF stimulation" by Grabowski *et al.*, submitted to *PLOS Computational Biology* in 2018.
-Version 1.0 of the code has been included as supplementary data of this article.
+Module **cce** features the research article "Limits to the rate of information transmission through MAPK pathway" by Grabowski *et al.*, submitted to *PLOS Computational Biology* in 2018.
+Release 0.4 of the code has been included as supplementary data of this article.
-A prototypical implementation of the approach implemented in **cce** has appeared earlier, supplementing the article by Tudelska *et al.*
-(`*Scientific Reports*, 2017`_).

-For any updates and fixes to **cce**, visit project homepage:` http://pmbm.ippt.pan.pl/software/cce
+For any updates and fixes to **cce**, please visit project homepage: http://pmbm.ippt.pan.pl/software/cce
-(which currently directs to a GitHub repository: https://github.com/pawel-czyz/channel-capacity-estimator).
+(this permalink currently directs to a GitHub repository: https://github.com/pawel-czyz/channel-capacity-estimator).